486DX2-boomer/biblestudy/readme.md

 - chapter from the New Testament
 - Proverb

-Each will be printed to stdout, and also will be opened on biblegateway.com in your browser.
+Each will be printed to stdout.

+If you use the -browser flag, it will open each in your default browser as well.

 ## Build instructions